guzzle/guzzle/docs/quickstart.rst

   exception extends from ``GuzzleHttp\Exception\BadResponseException``.
 - A ``GuzzleHttp\Exception\TooManyRedirectsException`` is thrown when too many redirects are followed.
 This exception extends from ``GuzzleHttp\Exception\RequestException``.
-- A ``GuzzleHttp\Exception\AdapterException`` is thrown when an error occurs in an HTTP adapter during a parallel request.
-This exception is only thrown when using the ``sendAll()`` method of a client.

 All of the above exceptions extend from ``GuzzleHttp\Exception\TransferException``.